Seravo/docs/_posts/2018-11-12-release-notes.md

 ---
 ## Vagrant box seravo/wordpress 20201205.0.0

-* Switch from Virtualbox 5.2 to Virtualbox 6.1.
-Please update your Virtualbox, because [Virtualbox 5.2 is no longer supported](https://www.virtualbox.org/wiki/Download_Old_Builds_5_2).
+* Virtualbox 6.1 compatibility on all platforms.
+Old [Virtualbox 5.2](https://www.virtualbox.org/wiki/Download_Old_Builds_5_2) and 6.0 still work, but using latest 6.1 is now recommended.
-* Disable serial port output during boot.
+* Serial port output during boot has been disabled to improve VirtualBox 6.1 compatibility.

 ## Vagrant box seravo/wordpress 20201127.0.0